 The attorneys I speak with rarely if ever rely on computer forensics or have to deal with it in a case.
 Attorneys that work in specific area such as domestic matters are more likely to utilize computer forensics.
 It is interesting to see that computer forensics can be beneficial in many different types of litigation.

-- Did a doctor research the medical complaints of a patient years ago?
+- Did a doctor research the medical complaints of a patient?
 We forensically imaged the computer he used to prove that he did.

-- Did an employee, after hearing he was being terminated, collected documents from his employer’s server before going to work for a competitor?
+- Did an employee, after hearing about his termination, collect documents from his employer’s server before going to work for a competitor?
 We analyzed all data and determined that he took data with him when he left.
 (Actually, he took more than they initially thought.)

-- Were harassing messages being sent via text?
-Multiple cell phones used by employees of a company were analyzed, and not all suspected employees were involved.
+- Were employees sending harassing messages via text?
+We analyzed multiple cell phones used by employees of a company, and not all suspected employees were involved.

 - Was personally identifiable information (PII) exposed on the server?
-We determined how the hack occurred, what data had been exposed, and who needed to be notified.
+We determined how the hack occurred, what data was exposed, and who to notify.

 - Who owns these photos?
-The court determined that images on a computer had to be identified, saved for the court, and removed from a computer.
+The court determined the images on a computer we had to identify, save for the court, and remove from a computer.

 The bottom line is that if there is even a slight possibility that electronically stored information could be available and shed light on the case, contact Protus3.
 We can advise you on the options available to you or your client.

 Protus3 specializes in security system design, security consulting, corporate investigations and other investigative services.
 Partner with Protus3 and we will examine each situation to identify threats and develop solutions for your best outcome.